 PhD Candidate in Physics at Washington University in St. Louis

 I’m a PhD candidate in physics at Washington University in St. Louis.
 I work with Professor Tansu Daylan on observational cosmology.
-I'm interested in what galaxy-galaxy strong gravitational lenses can tell us about the nature of dark matter.
+I'm interested in what galaxy-scale strong gravitational lenses can tell us about the nature of dark matter.

 I completed an MPhil in History and Philosophy of Science and Medicine at the University of Cambridge where I specialized in the philosophy of physics.
 Before Cambridge, I completed a BA at Kenyon College with a double major in physics and philosophy.
 I also spent a year as a visiting student at the University of Oxford studying physics and philosophy of physics.